-- (1) The membership of a person ceases on resignation, expulsion or death. - (2) If a person ceases to be a member of the Association, the Secretary must, as soon as practicable, enter the date the person ceased to be a member in the register of members.
+- (1) The membership of a person ceases on resignation, expulsion or death. - (2) If a person ceases to be a member of the Association, the Membership Officer must, as soon as practicable, enter the date the person ceased to be a member in the register of members. - (3) No refund of membership fees will be offered.